GaiaNet-AI/docs/docs/user-guide/apps/flowiseai-tool-call.md

 Step 4: Add a node called **Custom Tool**

-Give it a function name `get_ip_address_geo_location`.
+Create a function named `get_ip_address_geo_location`.
 The function requires a `string` parameter called `ip`.

-The LLM's tool call responses would instruct FlowiseAI to call this function when needed.
+The **Tool description** field is the "prompt" that tells the LLM when to use this function.
+In this example, if the LLM detects that the user is asking about the city or country of an IP address, it will return a tool call response asking FlowiseAI to perform this function call first.

 ![](flowise-tool-03.png)